rayhankinan/distributed-ticketing-and-reservation-system/ticket-service/README.md

 From the root of this repository, run `docker-compose up`.

 To run the migration, make sure `bun` is installed.
-Then, simply do `bun install` and `bun prisma migrate dev`.
+Then, simply do `bun install` and `bun prisma migrate-dev`.

  _Make sure the container for ticket database is up first!_